walkerlinrtc/mms-server/README.md

 ## Introduction

-MMS SERVER is a high-performance, real-time streaming media server developed in C++20, designed for live streaming and low-latency communication scenarios.
-It supports multiple mainstream streaming protocols, including:
+**MMS Server** is a high-performance, real-time streaming media server built with **C++20**, designed specifically for live streaming and low-latency communication scenarios.
+It supports a wide range of mainstream streaming protocols, including:

 * RTMP / RTMPS
 * HTTP / HTTPS-FLV